Here are some tips for managing your finances while in Israel.

 Open an Israeli Bank Account

-It’s a good idea to open an account in a Jerusalem bank for both dollars and shekels.
+It’s a good idea to open an account with a local bank for both dollars and shekels.
 When you open an account, you should apply for a bank card that will allow you to withdraw money from an ATM.
+There are banks in Israel that prefer not to open accounts for visiting students due to the temporary nature of the account and the lack of regular income deposited into the account.
+RIS students have been successful in opening accounts at the following banks:

 Receive Money from Abroad